DEFRA/software-development-standards/docs/guides/continuous_integration.md

 #### Dependabot

 Enable [Dependabot](https://docs.github.com/en/code-security/dependabot) in each repository to automatically raise pull requests when vulnerable or outdated dependencies are detected.

-Before enabling Dependabot, ensure the [dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) is enabled.
+Dependabot depends on the [dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) being enabled.

+> Dependency graph will shortly be automatically enabled for all repositories by default.

-Grouped updates are recommended to reduce pull request noise.
+Grouped Dependabot updates are recommended to reduce pull request noise.

-Dependabot is free for public repositories and is also available for private repositories with GitHub Advanced Security enabled.

 #### Dependency review action